The Watcher (2000 film): Box office

 The film opened at the top spot of the North American box office making $9,062,295 USD in its opening weekend.
 The September 15–17, 2000 weekend had one of the worst box offices since the 1980s.
 It had a 36% decline in gross earnings the following week but that was enough to keep the film at the top spot.
 Its total domestic gross was $28,946,615.
+The film was profitable for domestic distributor Universal Pictures.